projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

-Option 1: Use a browser on your development computer Open a web browser on your development computer to the HMI_VM IP address we found in an earlier step (e.g., http://10.0.0.100).
+Option 1: Use a browser on your development computer Open a web browser on your development computer to the HMI_VM IP address that we found in an earlier step (e.g., http://10.0.0.100).

 Option 2: Use a browser on the HMI VM using the target system console Log in to the HMI_VM on the target system's console.
-(If you want to log in as root, click on the "Not listed?" link under the username choices you do see and enter the root username and password.)
+(If you want to log in as root, click the "Not listed?" link under the username choices you do see and enter the root username and password.)
 Open the web browser to http://localhost.